doctrine/migrations-documentation/en/reference/introduction.rst

 numbers with a date time like ``Version20150505120000.php``.
 This ensures that the migrations are executed in the correct order.

-While you *can* use custom filenames, it's probably a good idea to the Doctrine :doc:`generate migration files </reference/generating_migrations>` for you.
+While you *can* use custom filenames, it's probably a good idea to let Doctrine :doc:`generate migration files </reference/generating_migrations>` for you.